Frontiers journals are at the top of citation and impact metrics

 We would like to attract papers outlining solutions to current problems of ocean governance to ensure sustainability of human activities in marine or connected ecosystems, papers reporting multidisciplinary studies on coupled natural and human systems, papers on science communication and public engagement, and papers on scientific decision making and decision tools.
 The aim is to promote a modern relationship between humankind and the oceans which is based on recognising the true value of the latter and enabling its sustainable use for generations to come.

 Indexed in: Scopus, DOAJ, Chemical Abstracts Service (CAS), Proquest ASFA: Aquatic Sciences and Fisheries Abstracts

-Marine Affairs and Policy welcomes submissions of the following article types: Book Review, Brief Research Report, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Policy and Practice Reviews, Policy Brief, Review, Specialty Grand Challenge, Systematic Review and Technology and Code.
+Marine Affairs and Policy welcomes submissions of the following article types: Brief Research Report, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Policy and Practice Reviews, Policy Brief, Review, Specialty Grand Challenge, Systematic Review and Technology and Code.